maybeanerd/eoy/slides.md

 It's kubernetes running at home.

-Sometimes I cry myself to sleep because I can't get it to work.

-Other times I am happy it works so perfectly.

 ## State:
-- Went from 3 to 2 nodes because one is weak AF.
-Soon to be 3 again.
-Maybe sometime 4.
+- Sometimes I cry myself to sleep because I can't get it to work.
 - 6 services running on it atm.
+- Working on getting more nodes into it.
-- There's a nice uptime dashboard
+- There's a nice uptime dashboard.

 ---
 layout: intro-image-right